grblHAL/core/README.md

 ---

-Latest build date is 20211121, see the [changelog](changelog.md) for details.
+Latest build date is 20211122, see the [changelog](changelog.md) for details.
-__NOTE:__ A settings reset will be performed on an update for versions earlier than 20211121.
+__NOTE:__ A settings reset will be performed on an update for versions earlier than 20211122.
 Backup and restore of settings is recommended.
 __IMPORTANT!__  A new setting has been introduced for ganged axes motors in version 20211121.
 I have only bench tested this for a couple of drivers, correct function should be verified after updating by those who have more than three motors configured.
 More details in the [changelog](changelog.md).

 ---
+Updated for lates core changes.
 __NOTE:__ Arduino drivers has now been converted to Arduino libraries, [installation and compilation procedure](https://github.com/grblHAL/core/wiki/Compiling-GrblHAL) has been changed!

 ---